 - Nutritional Yeast

-This alfredo sauce comes together really quickly, so make sure you have everything ready before you start.
+This vegan alfredo sauce comes together quickly, so read through the instructions and make sure you have everything ready before you start.
+You’ll also want to start your pasta in a large pot before you begin the sauce!

 Toss with the sauce and you’re good to go!